Firefighters get some help from cooler temperatures after California's largest wildfire explodes

 The most damage so far has been to the Canadian Rockies' Jasper National Park, where a fast-moving wildfire forced 25,000 people to flee and devastated the park's namesake town, a World Heritage site.
 Authorities there said cool and wet weather was helping crews battle the wildfires.
 This comes after Parks Canada said 358 of the 1113 structures in the town of Jasper had been destroyed.

+In eastern Washington state, crews late Friday stopped the forward progress of a fire near the community of Tyler that had destroyed three homes and five outbuildings, the Washington Department of Natural Resources said Saturday.
+The South Columbia Basin fire burned timber and grasses, and crews continued work on containment lines along the fire perimeter.

-Oregon still has the biggest active blaze in the United States, the Durkee Fire, which combined with the Cow Fire to burn nearly 630 square miles (1,630 square kilometers).
-It remains unpredictable and was only 20% contained Friday, according to the government website InciWeb.
-In eastern Oregon, a pilot was killed after his single-engine air tanker went down in forested terrain while fighting the Falls Fire near the town of Seneca and the Malheur National Forest.
+Two fires in eastern Oregon, including the Durkee and Cow Valley blazes, had burned about 660 square miles (1,709 square kilometers).
+Oregon Gov. Tina Kotek late Friday expressed condolences to the family of a pilot of a single-engine air tanker that had gone down in forested terrain while fighting a separate fire near the town of Seneca and the Malheur National Forest.

 In Idaho, lightning strikes sparked fast-moving wildfires and the evacuation of multiple communities.
 The fires were burning on about 31 square miles (80 square kilometers) Friday afternoon.
 Juliaetta, about 27 miles (43 kilometers) southeast of the University of Idaho’s campus in Moscow, was evacuated Thursday just ahead of roaring fires, as were several other communities.

-The National Interagency Fire Center said more than 27,000 fires have burned more than 5,800 square miles (15,000 square kilometers) in the U.S. this year, and in Canada, more than 8,000 square miles (22,800 square kilometers) have burned in more than 3,700 fires so far, according to its National Wildland Fire Situation Report issued Wednesday.

-Associated Press writers Holly Ramer, Sarah Brumfield, Claire Rush, Terry Chea, Scott Sonner, Martha Bellisle and Amy Hanson contributed to this report.
-Sharp reported from Portland, Maine.
+Rodriguez reported from San Francisco.
+Associated Press writers Rebecca Boone, John Antczak, Rio Yamat, David Sharp, Holly Ramer, Sarah Brumfield, Claire Rush, Terry Chea, Scott Sonner, Martha Bellisle and Amy Hanson contributed to this report.

 Credit: AP